paobranco/ImbalanceMetrics/docs/index.rst

-.. imbalanced_metrics documentation master file, created by sphinx-quickstart on Mon Feb  6 21:50:15 2023.
+.. imbalance_metrics documentation master file, created by sphinx-quickstart on Mon Feb  6 21:50:15 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to imbalanced_metrics's documentation!
+Welcome to imbalance_metrics's documentation!
 ==============================================

 .. toctree::